 - Becoming a source of principal income

-This guide is an overview on how to record, produce, and publish a podcast on a WordPress website.
+How to record, produce, and publish a podcast with WordPress

-Make a plan for your podcast before you do anything.
+Make a plan for your creating your podcast with WordPress before you do anything in WordPress.
 You can save time, money, and effort with even a simple plan.

 Define Your Goal

 - Define the goal of your podcast.
 Are you trying to learn about a specific industry?
 Do you want to share your expertise on a specific topic?
 Your goal should be the guiding light of all the decisions you make regarding your podcast.

 - Make sure you enjoy your topic.
 You’ll be producing hundreds of episodes if it’s successful and you should like creating it.